These four castles in The Faithful County have been visited by some of television’s most famous paranormal investigators - let’s find out why.

 Two brothers were fighting for leadership of the O’Bannon clan.
 On the fateful day when everything changed, one brother, a priest, was saying High Mass in what is now known as The Bloody Chapel.
 His rival brother entered and plunged a sword through his torso, whereupon the priest fell across the altar and died in front of his horrified family.

-Despite being a burned out shell, the chapel can still sometimes be seen illuminated from the road.
+Despite being a burned-out shell, the chapel can still sometimes be seen illuminated from the road.

-The Oubliette was a hole in the chapel traditionally used to store valuables or hide during attack.
+The Oubliette was a hole in the chapel traditionally used to store valuables or hide during an attack.
 The O’Carroll clan, who later inhabited the castle, had other ideas and used it to dispose of “unwanted guests,” particularly mercenaries they would hire and then poison, dumping them in the Oubliette when they served no further purpose.
 Many skeletons were removed during renovations and this was believed to stir up paranormal activity within the castle.

 Monks have been seen in the Priests House, including a burly man seen pushing a barrel up a flight of stairs only for it to fall, and in the Murder Hole Room a cold hand has grasped the wrist of a resident, only for the room to fall still, a groaning heard and the sound of a body falling to the floor.

-A woman known as The Red Lady has been seen prowling the halls, dressed in scarlet and brandishing a knife with a look of pure hatred upon her face.
+A woman known as The Red Lady has been seen prowling the halls, dressed in scarlet and brandishing a knife with a look of pure hatred on her face.
 An 11-year-old girl named Emily fell from the battlements in the 1600s and her fall can be witnessed time and again, although she disappears before impact.
 Charlotte, a mysterious young girl with a deformed leg, can be seen walking the floor and at the fireplace.

 Leap Castle was in the hands of the Darby family from 1649 until the 20th century and many if not all of the hauntings were witnessed by Mildred Darby in the late 1800s.
 Indeed she was believed to experiment with the occult and may have been pivotal in the manifestation of the spirit known as The Elemental.

-The Elemental may have been summoned by Mildred Darby, however it is more likely this ethereal being was on the sacred grounds before the castle was built.
-Mildred described the creature as grey, decomposing with claws and emitting a foul stench.
+The Elemental may have been summoned by Mildred Darby, however, it is more likely this ethereal being was on the sacred grounds before the castle was built.
+Mildred described the creature as gray, decomposing with claws and emitting a foul stench.
 Although The Elemental can be felt as a sinister presence, it will only manifest and attack if it is provoked, so my suggestion is that you don’t.